-The best testers have the most bug reports resolved.
+Good testers can be identified by their resolution rate.
+They have the most bug reports resolved.
 A good bug report is one that assists in resolving an issue.
 Ensure that your bug reports can easily be reproduced by making them as clear and concise as possible.
-Here are several steps that you can follow:
+Here are several steps that you can follow to boost black box testing techniques around bug reporting:

 |Always||The defect appears at all times.|